 us a little different form everyone else

 As a former dance studio owner, lifelong dancer and professional choreographer, I’ve done all the hoorah of big recitals and competitions, and while those are great if that’s your thing, I knew I wanted Hello Dancer to be different.
-As a parent of an 8 and 10 year old, I know the struggles of trying to juggle every day tasks and adding in extracurricular activities, especially if they involve lots of extra fees with costume costs and recital space rentals and more importantly the extra time commitment.
+As a parent of an 9 and 10 year old, I know the struggles of trying to juggle every day tasks and adding in extracurricular activities, especially if they involve lots of extra fees with costume costs, recital space rentals, and more importantly the extra time commitment.
 It can make it difficult or sometimes not even doable for all families.
 I knew that there needed to be another option.
 Not to mention, the fact that part of your dance year is lost to learning a single routine for that recital as opposed to learning the proper techniques and fundamentals of dancing.

-If there is no Recital at the end of the year, how do we get to see our children's progress and what gives the children a sense of accomplishment for having taken dancing all year long?
++ If there is no recital at the end of the year, how do we get to see our children's progress and what gives the children a sense of accomplishment for having taken dancing all year long?

 We have to break this one down into two parts.

-The first part being getting to see your child's progress: We have a huge viewing window in the parent's viewing room that is always open for parents to watch the fun and magic of each class.
+The first part being getting to see your child's progress - We have a huge viewing window in the parent's viewing room that is always open for parents to watch the fun and magic of each class.
 Getting to see the smiles on your child’s face, all the wiggles and giggles, and watch them throughout the year is almost just as fun for the parents as it is for the kiddos.
 Periodically, throughout the year there will be classes that the parents are invited in to watch and possibly be a part of.
 These are hands on observations and a wonderful way to be a part of the magic.

 The second part of this question is the fun part!
 The last week of classes in May the studio will magically transform into something beautiful.
 A place that the children will be revered and celebrated.
-A "Showcase" of wonder and smiles where the children will be able to show off their "year of dance" without any of the pressure of a full blown recital and 3 minutes of stage time.
+A "Showcase" of wonder and smiles where the children will be able to show off their "year of dance" without any of the pressure of a full blown recital with 3 minutes of stage time.
 They won't have to spend the second half of the year practicing one dance routine and instead will work towards an understanding of dance and how it relates to them and the magic that it makes them feel!

 The only other costs are on dancewear, that can be purchased either in our own dancewear shop or elsewhere.